2 years after Jan. 6, speaker scrap paralyzes Congress again

 “Look," he went on, “how do you think it looks to the rest of the world?"

 Will Rogers' durable joke — “I am not a member of any organized political party.
 I am a Democrat” — now looks dated and out of place.
-Democrats voted unanimously for their new House leader, Rep. Hakeem Jeffries of New York, in a seamless transition from Nancy Pelosi.
+Democrats voted unanimously for their new House leader, Jeffries of New York, in a seamless transition from Pelosi.

 Two years after Jan.
 6 and Trump's subsequent departure, Republicans, the party for which standing in line the longest usually meant victory, are now the party of factions and disorder.